JKaraman93/helper-functions/notes5.md

 If you only have a few labels, you could perform clustering and propagate

 ### Kmeans
+> [!IMPORTANT]
 > Moreover, K-Means does not behave very well when the clusters have varying sizes, different densities, or nonspherical shapes.
+>
+>  It is important to **scale** the input features before you run K-Means, or the clusters may be very stretched and K-Means will perform poorly.

 ### Anomaly detection